-Remembering, or having knowledge, is the first level of Bloom's taxonomy.
-To prove that ChatGPT remembers, this paper will determine if ChatGPT can maintain a conversation based on earlier given information or maintain a conversation on the same topic or thread: remembers what it is talking about all through a conversation.
+Remembering, or knowing, is the first level of the cognitive domain of Bloom's Taxonomy.
+To prove that ChatGPT remembers, this study will investigate if ChatGPT can maintain a conversation based on earlier given information or maintain a conversation on the same topic or thread.
+ChatGPT is expected to remember what is being talked about throughout the conversation.

-Questions based on knowledge or remembering use the following verbs; list, describe, identify, name, locate, find, and define.
+Questions based on knowledge or remembering to use the following verbs: list, describe, identify, name, locate, find, and define.